dangthanhhao/Learn-react/docs/react-learning-plan.md

 **Objective:** Handle input and form submission.

+### ✅ Prerequisites

+Before starting Day 6 tasks, understand form handling:

+-   [ ] Read: ["Handling Form Inputs"](https://react.dev/reference/react-dom/components/input) from React docs.
+-   [ ] Understand **controlled components** (value + onChange).
+-   [ ] Learn the difference from **uncontrolled components** (useRef).
+-   [ ] Know form validation patterns.
+-   [ ] Understand form reset and submission.

+### 💬 Copilot Prompts (Learn First)

+-   "Explain controlled vs uncontrolled components in forms."
+-   "What's two-way data binding and why do we use it?"
+-   "Show me how to manage multiple input fields efficiently."
+-   "What happens if I don't set value or onChange on an input?"

 ### ✅ Tasks

 -   [ ] Create a form with text, email, and checkbox fields.